 A lifelong musician/advocate hybrid, Hailey worked as a community organizer at a political non-profit before following her musical heart and jumping on the Groupmuse train.
 She's witnessed the power of music communities to heal and inspire, and believes that raw, honest expression via the arts can be as powerful a tool as any to change the world.
 If she's not Groupmusing, Hailey's probably engaging strangers in conversations about gender justice, quoting Lord of the Rings, or campaigning in favor of the Oxford Comma.

 Ezra is a composer, trumpet player, improviser and New England Conservatory graduate.
 Besides taking his talents to groupmuse, he writes classical and electronic music and performs in the Boston area.
 When he isn't doing his real jobs, he's probably exercising, playing video games, or reading Gene Wolfe (still his favorite author, but Sam is working on bringing him into the Pynchon cult).
 He also enjoys e-sports, boxing, being a novice programmer, and writing fugues.
 He does not like composers' biographies.

-The painting that appears around the website, and in the background right now, is of Franz Schubert, one of the great artistic geniuses in human history, sitting at the piano, surrounded by human warmth.
+The painting that appears around the website is of Franz Schubert, one of the great artistic geniuses in human history, sitting at the piano, surrounded by human warmth.
 In the early 19th century, Schubert's friends, supporters and fans would gather in Viennese homes and listen to him and other musicians perform his compositions, interspersed with sounds of laughter, excited conversation, and glasses clinking and being refilled.
 Seem familiar?
 They called their evenings Schubertiads, and we totally ripped off their idea.

 This tremendous masterpiece was painted by Gustav Klimt, a great Viennese artistic genius of a century later.
 And here we are, a century after Klimt's Schubert at the Piano, keeping alive the vision of these two heroes of culture.